Resinchem/Ultimate-Bedside-Lamp/docs/about.md

 ## Caveats and Hardware Support
 This system was built for my specific needs.
 The firmware is tightly coupled with the hardware components selected.

 **⚠️ Technical Requirement**<br>The touch panel utilizes the [TFT_eSPI](https://github.com/Bodmer/TFT_espi) library.
-To use this, you must define your specific display in the library's configuration, which requires compiling and flashing your own version of the firmware.
+To use a display different than mine, you must define your specific display in the library's configuration, which requires compiling and flashing your own version of the firmware.
 {: .note }

 The [written guide](https://resinchemtech.blogspot.com/2026/04/ultimate-bedside-lamp.html) includes a detailed parts list indicating which components are interchangeable and which will require code modifications.